-Fig.~\ref{fig:gamma contours} shows likelihood contours for the four cosmological parameters from tangential shear profiles.
+Fig.~\ref{fig:gamma contours} shows likelihood contours for the four cosmological parameters from the tangential shear profiles.
 The colours of the contours correspond to the same void catalogues as in Fig.~\ref{fig:VA contours}.
-Again, the contours are smallest in the $\Omega_m$-$S_8$ plane, and each contour is roughly centered on the true parameter values indicated by the black point, showing that the tangential shear profiles are able to measure these parameters without any bias.
+Again, the contours are smallest in the $\Omega_m$-$S_8$ plane.
 The figure shows that the contours from $\nu > 1$ and $\nu > 2$ are similar in size, and the $\nu > 3$ contours are significantly larger and in most cases entirely enclose the other contours.
-All of the contours in this figure, unlike in the case of void abundances, occupy similar regions of the parameter space, or have similar degeneracy directions.
-This confirms our conclusion based on observation of Fig.~\ref{fig:tangential shear}, namely the tangential shear profiles from different peak catalogues do not offer much complementarity.
+All of the contours in this figure, unlike in the case of the void abundances, occupy similar regions of the parameter space, or have similar degeneracy directions.
+This confirms our conclusion based on the observation of Fig.~\ref{fig:tangential shear}, namely the tangential shear profiles from different peak catalogues do not offer much complementarity.

 As in Section \ref{sec:VA constraints}, we combine the tangential shear profiles from all three catalogues to generate `Combined' likelihood contours.
-Note that for individual catalogues the tangential shear profiles are calculated with 30 bins each, and when combined, individual catalogues are plotted with 10 bins each, giving 30 in total.
-Again, this is to avoid having more data bins than WL map realisations used to calculate the covaraince matrix.
-We expect this approach might give contours that are slightly larger than the truth, due to the coarser binning.
-By combining catalogues, we find only a small improvement in contour size relative the the $\nu > 1$ catalogue, which again suggests that there is very little complementary information between the different $\nu$ catalogues for the tangential shear profiles.
+Note that for individual catalogues the tangential shear profiles are calculated with 30 bins each.
+In the likelihood analysis the first two bins are removed.
+This is because at $r/R_v = 0$, $\gamma_t = 0$, and so the variance is also $0$.
+This feature induces a singularity close to the origin when inverting the covariance matrix, and so bins near the origin must be removed.

+By combining catalogues, we find an improvement in contour size relative the the $\nu > 1$ catalogue, which again suggests that there is complementary information between the different $\nu$ catalogues for the tangential shear profiles.

 The strongest constraints from the tangential shear profiles are for the combined contour.
 We summarise the 68\% and 95\% CL for the $\gamma_t$ combined case in \autoref{tab:percentage errors}.